SHAREHOLDER ALERT: Levi & Korsinsky Notifies Inspire Medical Systems, Inc.(INSP) Investors Of A Class Action Lawsuit And Upcoming Deadline

-Korsinsky, LLP notifies investors in Inspire Medical Systems, Inc. ("Inspire Medical" or the "Company") (NYSE: INSP ) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
+01, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Inspire Medical Systems, Inc. ("Inspire Medical" or the "Company") (NYSE: INSP) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Inspire Medical investors who were adversely affected by alleged securities fraud between May 3, 2023 and November 7, 2023.
 Follow the link below to get more information and be contacted by a member of our team: